Jeverus/Jeverus/README.md

 </p>
 <div align="center"><details close="">
-  <summary> <g-emoji class="g-emoji" alias="spades">🔪</g-emoji> $\color{#818181}{\text{about me!}}$ </summary>   i love to c+h with others and I love when people do it with me! it makes me feel veryy.happy... whisper to interact cuz I may not check public a lot unless we have each other added cuz I'll just check the friends chat tab thing.., im pretty lonely most of the time so I really appreciate when people come up to me! and if I'm already c+h with someone, still feel free to come up and cuddle with me too , i love cuddle piles❤️
+  <summary> <g-emoji class="g-emoji" alias="spades">🔪</g-emoji> $\color{#818181}{\text{about me!}}$ </summary>  my names Davie and slasher. i love to c+h with others and I love when people do it with me! it makes me feel veryy.happy... whisper to interact cuz I may not check public a lot unless we have each other added cuz I'll just check the friends chat tab thing.., im pretty lonely most of the time so I really appreciate when people come up to me! and if I'm already c+h with someone, still feel free to come up and cuddle with me too , i love cuddle piles❤️

   don't cover me unless we're oomfs or you're cuddling with me.